 Peer-reviewed articles on every aspect of public international law.
 Published in partnership with the Max Planck Institute for Comparative Public Law and International Law.
 Liberty access only.

-Complete text of twenty National Consumer Law Center treatises, integrating pleadings, practice tips, and analysis of 50 states’ law.
+The complete text of twenty National Consumer Law Center treatises, integrating pleadings, practice tips, and analysis of 50 states’ law.
 Topics include credit reporting, debt collection, consumer credit, foreclosures, mortgage servicing, and student loans.
 Liberty access only.

 A collection of works from prestigious university presses.
 Books may be read online.
 Chapters may be downloaded in PDF.
 Liberty access only.

 Full-text collection containing nearly 11 million pages of over 350,000 records and briefs brought before the U.S. Supreme Court during the period 1832-1978.
 Approximately 150,000 U.S. Supreme Court cases are featured, the majority consisting of those for which the Court did not give a full opinion.
 Liberty access only.